MVCC WORKS

 Challenges

 According to Census figures, the number of people who identify themselves as Asian, black, mixed race and Native American all increased between 2010 and 2020.
-Additionally, the arrival of a large number of refugees and immigrants since the 1990s has shifted the region’s demographics.
-According to The Center, one quarter of Utica’s population is represented by refugee families, with over 20% of the population over the age of 5 speaking a native language other than English.
+Additionally, the arrival of thousands of refugees and immigrants since the 1990s has shifted the region’s demographics.
+According to The Center, one quarter of Utica's population is represented by refugee families, with over 20% of the population over the age of 5 speaking a native language other than English and 32% of Utica households have a primary language other than English spoken at home.

 Solutions

-- Center for Leadership Excellence – MVCC and Leadership Mohawk Valley have joined forces to develop the Center for Leadership Excellence (CLE) and address the region’s need for effective, equipped, and engaged community leaders.
+• Center for Leadership Excellence – The Center for Leadership Excellence (CLE) is a collaboration between MVCC and Leadership Mohawk Valley that addresses the region’s need for effective, equipped, and engaged community leaders.
 In addition to LMV, CLE provides robust and relevant training through a Leadership Academy, Supervisor’s Institute, Board Leadership series, as well as Neighborhoods Rising to support community leaders in the Cornhill neighborhood of Utica.